 Treatment options by stage

-In general, stages 0, I, II, and III are curable with surgery.
+In general, stages 0, I, II, and III are often curable with surgery.
 However, many patients with stage III colorectal cancer, and some with stage II, receive chemotherapy after surgery to increase the chance of eliminating the disease.
+Patients with stage II and III rectal cancer will also receive radiation therapy with chemotherapy either before or after surgery.
 Stage IV is not often curable, but it is treatable and the growth of the cancer and the symptoms of the disease can be managed.
 Clinical trials are also a treatment option for each stage.

 Stage 0 colorectal cancer